-This post explains what is Refresh Rate for computer monitors and how you can change the Monitor Refresh Rate in Windows 10.
-You can change it for best gaming experience or flickering screen issues via NVIDIA or AMD graphics card Advanced Display Settings.
-For instance, if you see a flickering screen or ‘stop-motion’ effect while playing heavy games, there is a chance that it is happening because of the monitor refresh rate.
-If you have an old graphics card and modern monitor with a high refresh rate, you could still face such issues.
+This post explains what is Refresh Rate for computer monitors and how you can change the Monitor Refresh Rate in Windows 11/10.
+You can change it for the best gaming experience or flickering screen issues via NVIDIA or AMD graphics card Advanced Display Settings.
+For instance, if you see a flickering screen, Artifacts or Distortion, or ‘stop-motion’ effect while playing heavy games, there is a chance that it is happening because of the monitor refresh rate.
+If you have an old graphics card and a modern monitor with a high refresh rate, you could still face such issues.

 What is Refresh Rate of a Monitor